holland01/YAQ3R/README.md

 whatever else.
 The GL one will just be the next rounded up Power of Two.

-In the atlas generation tree (and possibly the uniform generation method as well), it will be important to sort the images by their GL dimensions, and not their original size metrics.
+In the atlas generation tree (and possibly the uniform generation method as well), it will be important to sort the images by their GL dimensions, and not their original sizes.

 However, in the glTexSubImage function, and in any other instance where the actual image data